philc/vimium/README.markdown

 Vimium - The Hacker's Browser
 =============================

-Vimium is a Chrome extension that provides keyboard based navigation and control in the spirit of the Vim editor.
+Vimium is a Chrome extension that provides keyboard-based navigation and control in the spirit of the Vim editor.

 __Installation instructions:__